Wireless Internet Access

 Is my connection to the Internet secure and/or encrypted?

-No. All information received by or sent from your laptop may be intercepted by anyone with the appropriate equipment.
+No. All information received by or sent from your device may be intercepted by anyone with the appropriate equipment.
 We recommend that users do not use this service to send any sensitive information, such as social security or credit card numbers.

 How do I print from my wireless device?